Webinar 4.Interpreting Data and Making Decisions

 more challenging

-Henry, who is hard of hearing, likely needs extra support in receiving auditory-based instruction and learning auditory-based information.
+over time. | Henry, who is hard of hearing, likely needs extra support in receiving auditory-based instruction and learning auditory-based information.
 His teacher sees him lagging behind his peers in acquiring essential reading skills and this gap will not change if his current instruction or programming is not effective. |

 Is the problem important?